Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Conclusion

 \section{Conclusion}

-In this work, we develop simple and compact semantic domain adversarial networks for solving the UDA problem with multi-modal structures.
-We first rethink the failure of the naive concatenation conditioning strategy and find that the small norm of concatenated predictions renders the conditioning ineffective.
-We thus propose SDAN to ensure effective conditioning by enlarging the norm of concatenated predictions.
-We further propose a strong domain adversarial training method SSDAN which involves the novel structure-aware conditioning strategy to protect SDAN from inaccurate pseudo-labels.
-Extensive evaluations on various object recognition benchmarks clearly justify the effectiveness of SDAN and SSDAN over well-established UDA baselines.
-SDAN is also verified to be genric and competitive for semantic segmentation UDA tasks.
-In the future, we aim to leverage the semantic domain adversarial networks to improve the domain adversarial training for challenging UDA tasks like semantic segmentation and object detection.
+In this work, we target the UDA problem with multi-modal structures.
+We aim to develop simple also compact domain adversarial training solutions to address UDA.
+We first rethink the previous failure of the naive concatenation conditioning strategy.
+We find that the small norm of the concatenated output prediction makes the conditioning ineffective.
+We thus propose NOUN to ensure effective conditional domain alignment by enlarging the vector norm of the concatenated prediction.
+We provide a strong domain adversarial training method PRONOUN, which involves the novel prototype-based conditioning strategy to protect NOUN from inaccurate pseudo-labels.
+Extensive evaluations on various object recognition benchmarks justify the effectiveness of NOUN and PRONOUN over well-established UDA baselines.
+NOUN is also verified to be genric and competitive for semantic segmentation UDA tasks.
+In the future, we aim to explore applications of PRONOUN to more challenging UDA tasks like semantic segmentation and object detection.